Catherine of Aragon: As wife and widow of Arthur

 Then-15-year-old Catherine departed from A Coruña on 17 August 1501 and met Arthur on 4 November at Dogmersfield in Hampshire.
 Little is known about their first impressions of each other, but Arthur did write to his parents-in-law that he would be "a true and loving husband" and told his parents that he was immensely happy to "behold the face of his lovely bride".
 The couple had corresponded in Latin, but found that they could not understand each other's spoken conversation, because they had learned different Latin pronunciations.
-Ten days later, on 14 November 1501, they were married at Old St. Paul's Cathedral.
+Ten days later, on 14 November 1501, they were married at Old St. Paul's Cathedral, both 15 years old.
 A dowry of 200,000 ducats had been agreed, and half was paid shortly after the marriage.
 It was noted that Catherine and her Spanish ladies in waiting were dressed in Spanish style at her arrival and at the wedding.

 Once married, Arthur was sent to Ludlow Castle on the borders of Wales to preside over the Council of Wales and the Marches, as was his duty as Prince of Wales, and his bride accompanied him.
 A few months later, they both became ill, possibly with the sweating sickness, which was sweeping the area.
 Arthur died on 2 April 1502; 16-year-old Catherine recovered to find herself a widow.